-Ecuador says US scientists unethically sold indigenous bloodJune 17th, 2014 in Other /
+Ecuador says US scientists unethically sold indigenous bloodJune 17, 2014 in Medicine & Health / Other

 US scientists took thousands of unauthorized blood samples from an indigenous group known for a unique genetic profile and disease immunity, some of which have been sold, Ecuador charged Monday.